↑

 Gingerbread Cupcakes

-• Preheat your oven to 350°F and line a cupcake pan with paper liners.
+• Preheat oven to 350°F. Line a cupcake pan with paper liners.

-• Combine the all purpose flour, baking soda, ground cinnamon, ground ginger, ground nutmeg, ground allspice, and salt in a medium bowl.
-Stir well.
+• Add the all purpose flour, baking soda, ground cinnamon, ground ginger, ground nutmeg, ground allspice, and salt in a medium bowl.
+Mix well.
+Set aside.

-• In the bowl of an electric mixer, beat the butter and dark brown sugar until blended.
+• In the bowl of an electric mixer fitted with a paddle, beat the butter and dark brown sugar until well blended and creamy, about 2 minutes.

-• Add the egg, then the molasses and blend until combined.
+• Add the egg, then the molasses and blend until just combined.
+It's not going to look very pretty and will likely look a little clumpy at this point.

-• Fill the cupcake pan wells 2/3rds of the way full.
+• Fill the cupcake liners 2/3rds of the way full.

-• Bake for 18-20 minutes, or until the cupcakes spring back to touch.
-You can also use a toothpick in the center of one to make sure it comes out clean.
+• Bake for 18-20 minutes, or until the cupcakes spring back to touch and a toothpick inserted into the center comes out clean.
+Try not open the oven too early.

 Cinnamon Vanilla Buttercream Frosting